 - Rain jacket (May thru October)

-- Cold-weather clothing for near-freezing night-time temperatures at camp
+- Cold-weather clothing for near-freezing night-time temperatures at the summit

 - Camera, hat, sunglasses & sunscreen

 - 2 liters of water (minimum)